Table of content

 - Frequently Asked Questions

-How accurate is Dexcom G7?
-For users managing diabetes through CGM-based decisions, accuracy is essential, not optional.
 Dexcom G7 offers next-generation performance, designed to eliminate routine fingersticks and provide continuous glucose data every 5 minutes.
 With an industry-reported MARD of 8.2% and a significantly faster warm-up time compared to the Dexcom G6, it offers a superior experience for both clinicians and DMM users.

 This blog reviews the clinical and user-based performance of the Dexcom G7, covering sensor accuracy, G6 vs. G7 comparison, setup and insertion steps, calibration guidance, warm-up timing, placement tips, and usage with the app or receiver kit.

-What MARD Means for Dexcom G7 Accuracy
+What is MARD and Why it Matter for Accuracy

 Accuracy for CGM devices like the Dexcom G7 is often expressed through MARD (Mean Absolute Relative Difference) a statistical value that represents the average deviation of sensor glucose values from laboratory reference standards.
 Lower MARD values indicate greater accuracy.

-- Dexcom G7: 8.2% MARD (adults)
+- Dexcom G7 (10 OR 15 days): 8.2% MARD (adult)

-- Dexcom G7: 8.1% MARD (pediatrics)
+- Dexcom G7 (10 OR 15 days): 8.1% MARD (children)

 - FDA standard: <10% for non-adjunctive dosing approval

-Dexcom G7 vs. G6 Accuracy: What’s Changed
+Dexcom G7 vs. G6 Accuracy: Is the Upgrade Worth It?

-Feature | Dexcom G6 | Dexcom G7 |
+| Feature | Dexcom G6 | Dexcom G7 |

-MARD | ~9.0% | 8.2% |
+| MARD | ~9.0% | 8.2% |

-Warm-Up Time | 2 hours | 30 minutes |
+| Warm-Up Time | 2 hours | 30 minutes |

-Calibration Needed | Optional | Factory-calibrated |
+| Calibration Needed | Optional | Factory-calibrated |

-Sensor + Transmitter | Two-piece | All-in-one |
+| Sensor + Transmitter | Two-piece | All-in-one |

-Wear Duration | 10 days | 10 days |
+| Wear Duration | 10 days | 10 days |

-App Setup Speed | Moderate | Faster pairing |
+| App Setup Speed | Moderate | Faster pairing |

-Size | Larger | 60% smaller |
+| Size | Larger | 60% smaller |

 The Dexcom G7 introduces a more compact, streamlined design that improves comfort, makes insertion easier, and shortens the setup process compared to the G6.

-How Dexcom G7 Sends Accurate Glucose Data
+How Dexcom G7 Delivers Real-time Accurate Glucose Readings

 The Dexcom G7 system includes a combined sensor-transmitter unit that continuously samples interstitial fluid glucose and wirelessly transmits data to a smartphone or receiver every 5 minutes.